ceracare/ceracare.github.io/README.md

 ## Specifics

-Build your application according to the following desig: https://www.figma.com/file/3J87foE1c4LM1poiezyfDW/Cera-FE-Assignment?node-id=0%3A1
+Build your application according to the following design: https://www.figma.com/file/3J87foE1c4LM1poiezyfDW/Cera-FE-Assignment?node-id=0%3A1

 - Fetch the carers, using the following REST endpoint: https://ceracare.github.io/carers.json
 - Check for available slots for your carer using the following REST endpoint: https://ceracare.github.io/availableSlots.json